-In linguistics, many compositionality definitions have been proposed that allow considering `problem cases' such as word sense ambiguities and idiomatic expressions to be part of a compositional language \citep{pagin2010compositionality}.
-However, in such formalisations, non-local behaviour is used to deal with non-local phenomena, while other parts of language are still treated locally; in our models, global behaviour appears in situations where a local treatment would be perfectly suitable and where there is no clear evidence for ambiguity.
-We follow \citet{baggio2021compositionality} in suggesting that we should learn from strategies employed by humans, who can assign compositional interpretations to expressions, treating them as novel language, but can for some inputs also derive non-compositional meanings.
-We believe that it is important to continue to investigate how models can represent both these types of inputs, providing a locally compositional treatment when possible but deviating from that when necessary as well.
+In linguistics, it has been discussed how to extend the syntax and semantics such that `problem cases’ can be a part of a compositional language \citep{westerstaahl2002compositionality,pagin2010compositionality}.
+In such formalisations, global information is used to disambiguate the problem cases, while other parts of the language are still treated locally.
+In our models, global behaviour appears in situations where a local treatment would be perfectly suitable and where there is no clear evidence for ambiguity.
+We follow \citet{baggio2021compositionality} in suggesting that we should learn from strategies employed by humans, who can assign compositional interpretations to expressions but can for some inputs also derive non-compositional meanings.
+For \textit{human-like} linguistic generalisation, it is vital to investigate how models can represent both these types of processing, providing a locally compositional treatment when possible and deviating from that when needed.